 '''

 $ pip install pyacoustid

 '''

 Using

-Once you have all the dependencies sorted out, you can enable fingerprinting by editing your .beetsconfig.
+Once you have all the dependencies sorted out, you can enable fingerprinting by editing your configuration file.
 Put chroma on your plugins: line.
-Your config file should contain something like this:
+With that, beets will use fingerprinting the next time you run beet import.